Kaede was aghast as she trekked into the wasteland north of town.

 Kaede hardly noticed the sound of the cabin door creaking open.
 The Samaran girl only registered Sylviane's presence when the young medic bolted to her feet.

-"Sir Ariel said that His Grace should at least make it through.
+"Sir Ariel said that His Grace should make it through.
 With further Regeneration treatments, he might be able to recover in time.
 Although it would be best if he was kept comatose for at least three more days to help his body heal."

 "So he'll make a full recovery in time then?"